plone/training/docs/plone-deployment/project-start.md

 ### Updating the Codebase

-For codebase modifications, re-run `make stack-start` to rebuild the affected containers, ensuring your site’s behavior aligns with the updates.
+For codebase modifications, re-run `make stack-start` to rebuild the affected containers, ensuring your site's behavior aligns with the updates.

 ### Stopping the Stack